 When working with data, particularly user-submitted data, you often need to validate it.
 For example, if we are creating a database in which there is a “site” field and corresponding IP address field, it would be very useful to ensure that the data written to these fields is in the appropriate format.

 Once a user of a Backendless-powered app logs in, a session is established.
-The session has an inactivity timeout that is reset with every new API call made within the session.
-The default timeout value is 3600 seconds (1 hour).
-It means Backendless will keep a session alive 1 hour after the most recent API request.
-The inactivity timeout value is configurable in Backendless console:
+For a variety of reasons, including application security, it is best not to allow users to remain logged in indefinitely.
+Therefore, every session has an inactivity timeout timer that is reset with every new API call made within the session.
+When the…